jcolemorrison/spark-test/README.md

 This will serve it on your local ip so that you can view it from any device in your network (use `ifconfig` to find your address).

-To build an optimized version:
+To build an optimized version in a `dist` folder use:

 `$ gulp`